• Skip to primary navigation

 #5 Revise your Thinking

 Living simply is a mindset.
 It is a way of living that cuts the various versions of clutter in our life so we can focus on more important things.
 A good read on this subject is Courageous Simplicity: Abide in the Simple Abundance of Jesus.
-Living simply is often a life-long endeavor as we learn to abide in what Jesus offers instead of what this world offers.
+Living simply is often a life-long endeavor as we learn to abide by what Jesus offers instead of what this world offers.

 The Best Way to Live Simply

 Living simply is a life-long endeavor.
 Our seasons change in life, and we will constantly need to re-evaluate how we spend our time, talents, and material possessions.
+God’s love never changes and simplicity is certainly not our goal here on this earth.
+Remember no matter what your season, how much God loves you and our eternal existence.

 Use these Bible verses about simplicity to evaluate your heart and motives as you live simply to pursue Jesus more.